makrai/notes/bruyne-21-cross-framework-dutch-emo.md

 * emotion classification performance tends to be rather low, esp with emotion categories that are tailored to specific tasks and domains
-* we propose the use of the dimensional emotion representations (VAD), in an emotion regression task.
+* we propose the use of the dimensional emotion representations (VAD), an emotion regression task
   * Hypothesis:
   * VAD can improve performance of the classification task
   * VAD might be used as a pivot mechanism to map towards any emo framework,